Original Date of Publication: October 30, 2007

 Additionally, the road to the nearby beach community of Santa Cruz, where we’d been renting, was mostly impassable due to landslides from the quake.
 The moving truck’s alternate route was blocked by collapsed bridges.
 We closed 2-3 weeks late and a little poorer from extra costs, but glad to have it all behind us.

 So what happens if an earthquake strikes in the middle of your sale or purchase?

-If it’s a small or moderate earthquake with no damage, nothing happens.
-You might double check to verify there’s no damage, but that’s about it.
 In a serious quake, with or without damage, the brakes go on!
 Lenders are always worried about making a bad loan, so they want to verify the condition based not on your word, but based on all the professionals’ estimation of condition.